 A Real World Example

-A recent example of this comes from Nestle who have teamed up with John Lewis in the UK to provide bespoke KitKat bars.
+An example of digital transformation in food production comes from Nestle who have teamed up with John Lewis in the UK to provide bespoke KitKat bars.
 Customers will be able to create their own flavour and packaging with close to 1500 flavour combinations possible.
 While this is only in stores, Nestle plan to roll out an online shop before the end of the year.

 This will be the first time Nestle have sold direct to consumer in the UK and highlights their shift in strategy to remain competitive.
 New ways of reaching customers and offering bespoke flavours that can suit anyone is becoming the new norm, driven by digital transformation in food production.